-The Elections Act 2022 has introduced a new requirement for voters to show photo ID before voting in person at a polling station.
+The Elections Act 2022 introduced a requirement for voters to show photo ID before they can vote in person at a polling station.

-When you go to the polling station for the City Council elections on Thursday 4 May 2023, you will need to show an acceptable form of photo ID to receive your ballot paper and cast a vote in the polling station.
+You must show an acceptable form of photo ID to receive your ballot paper and cast your vote in the polling station.

 If you have never registered to vote, have recently moved, or changed your name, you can register to vote online or by completing a paper application form.
 When you register to vote, you will be asked if you have photo ID.

-If you don't already have any of the acceptable forms of photo ID, listed further down the page, you will be able to apply either online or by post for a voter authority certificate - a free photo identification document issued for the specific purpose of allowing you to vote in the polling station.
+If you do not have any of the acceptable forms of photo ID listed below, you can apply online or by post for a ‘voter authority certificate’.
+This is a free photo identification document issued for the specific purpose of allowing you to vote in the polling station.

 The requirement to show photo ID in the polling station will apply at the following polls in Cambridge:

 - Member of Parliament recall petition (if held)

 Read about accessibility at elections to learn what support you can get in polling stations and to vote by post or proxy.